 Tongue and lip-tie are common causes of nipple pain, uneven breast drainage, slow weight gain and low milk supply.
-Many physicians do not properly assess for tongue or lip-tie or recognize their impact on the breastfeeding relationship, leaving moms and babies vulnerable to early weaning.
+Many physicians do not properly assess for tongue or lip-tie or recognize their impact on the breastfeeding relationship, leaving babies vulnerable to early weaning.

 This photograph shows a very obvious tongue-tie and visible frenulum (the bit of tissue holding down the tongue) but not all restrictions are this obvious.
 Some restrictive frenulums attach further back on the tongue.
 Some are even buried under the floor of the mouth, causing the tongue to appear, “short.”
 The only visible indication may be that the floor of the mouth rises when baby lifts his tongue or the tongue stays flat or doesn’t rise to the palate when baby cries.
 Sometimes the sides of the tongue will rise but the center of the tongue will stay on the floor of the mouth.
 Even if a baby can reach his or her tongue past the gums or lips, there may still be a tight frenulum restricting baby’s ability to breastfeed effectively.

 Ultrasound studies have shown that the tongue movements used by tongue-tied babies are qualitatively different from those used by by babies who are not tongue-tied.
-These movements are not as effective at removing milk from the breast and can cause significant pain and nipple damage for mom.
+These movements are not as effective at removing milk from the breast and can cause significant pain and nipple damage.
 In these studies, tongue-tied babies also did not draw the nipple as deeply into the mouth as babies who were not tongue-tied.

 Some babies with tongue and/or lip-tie may manage to nurse well enough to gain weight adequately in the early weeks, but they may not be able to maintain a full milk supply as they grow.
 Their restrictions will likely continue to affect the ease of breastfeeding.
 Feeds may be long and frequent–10-12 times a day or more.
 Often these babies do not nurse for comfort and may have difficulty managing solids when they are older.

 Tongue and lip-ties affect more than breastfeeding.
-Even if a baby can breastfeed well and without causing mom to feel pain, restrictive frenulums can affect jaw and dental development, breathing, chewing, swallowing and digestion.
+Even if a baby can breastfeed well and without causing pain, restrictive frenulums can affect jaw and dental development, breathing, chewing, swallowing and digestion.
 Tongue and/or lip ties are also associated with reflux, which can cause significant pain for baby and may result in the need for medication.

-Signs in mom:
+Signs in parent:

 •nipple pain and/or erosions